gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 ```

 To debug this problem it will help to have a command we can run to quickly
 reproduce it.
-Running the package's build command does the trick:
+Running the `topkg`'s build command, copied from its opam file,
+causes the same error as we see when installing `topkg` as a dependency:
 ```
 PS C:\Users\s\topkg.1.0.8> opam exec ocaml -- .\pkg\pkg.ml build --pkg-name topkg --dev-pkg true
 Exception: Fl_package_base.No_such_package ("findlib", "").